mank-423/Pinata-React/README.md

   import FormData from "form-data"

 <br>
-# Two files in components
+## Two files in components

- *both could be used to pin data to Pinata
+- both could be used to pin data to Pinata
 <br>
-- Doc.jsx - Reference from official documentation
+- Doc.jsx:Reference from official documentation
 <br>
-- File.jsx - Reference taken from the blog
+- File.jsx:Reference taken from the blog